Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- The Heat have an 8-2 record against the spread while finishing 7-3 overall over their past 10 contests.
+- The Heat have gone 7-3 over their last 10 games, with an 8-2 record against the spread in that span.

-- The Heat have gone over the total in nine of their past 10 contests.
+- The Heat have gone over the total in eight of their last 10 outings.

 - Miami has a 13-12 record against the spread and a 19-6 record overall when putting up more than 113.1 points.